wadave/vertex_ai_mcp_samples/README.md

 # Overview
-TODO: to be updated.
+The Model Context Protocol (MCP) is an open standard that streamlines the integration of AI assistants with external data sources, tools, and systems.
+[MCP standardizes how applications provide context to LLMs](https://modelcontextprotocol.io/introduction).
+MCP establishes the essential standardized interface allowing AI models to connect directly with diverse external systems and services.

+Developers have the option to use third-party MCP servers or create custom ones when building applications.

-The below shows the comparison between MCP tool call vs Vanilla tool call.
+The below shows the comparison between MCP tool call vs native tool call.

 ## MCP tool call